simatic-ax/template-library/README.md

 ### Release of the library

 Successfully releasing your library will trigger the creation of an apax-package of your current repository.
-Depending on the used workflows the repository may have to succeed linter and other checks in order to do so.
 Be aware of failing pipelines (GitHub workflows).

 Draft a new "Release"-tag within your GitHub repository